-How to Calculate Your Take Home Pay
+How to Calculate Your Take-Home Pay

 If you want to know what your paycheck will look like before you take a job, there is a way to figure out exactly how much you’ll have left over after FICA, federal taxes, state taxes, and any other applicable deductions are removed.
-Here’s how to calculate what your take-home pay will be.
+There are a few things you should have on hand to calculate your take-home pay:

-- Your number of personal exemptions.
+Your number of personal exemptions.
 When you start a new job, you fill out a W-4 form to tell your employer how much to withhold from your check.
 The number may be zero or one if you are single, or greater if you have dependents.

-- Your tax filing status.
+Your tax filing status.
 There are standard federal and state tax deductions that vary depending on whether you are single, married filing jointly, married filing separately, head of household, or a surviving spouse.

-- Other payroll deductions.
+Other payroll deductions.
 This category could include contributions to a 401(k) retirement plan, health insurance, life insurance, or a flexible spending account for medical expenses.
-It may also include union dues or any other garnishments that are taken from your wages.
+It also may include union dues or any other garnishments that are taken from your wages.
 It helps to categorize these according to pre-tax and after-tax contributions, to deduct them from either your gross salary or after-tax calculation.

 Your standard deduction is subtracted next.
-Standard deductions also change from year to year, and are based on your filing status.
+Standard deductions also change from year to year and are based on your filing status.
 You can find current standard deduction rates on the IRS website.

 Once you’ve subtracted personal exemptions and a standard deduction, the resulting number should be very close to your taxable income.
 This is the total that will be used to determine your federal and state tax brackets.